Footballer sentenced for drink-driving

 Former Sunderland midfielder Darron Gibson has been sentenced after admitting drink-driving.

-The 30-year-old Republic of Ireland player was three times the legal limit when he smashed into parked cars on Dovedale Road on St Patrick's Day.
+The 30-year-old Republic of Ireland player was three times the legal limit when he smashed into parked cars in Dovedale Road on St Patrick's Day.

 Appearing at South Tyneside Magistrates' Court, he was given a two-year community order.